7 work-from-home mistakes we won’t be repeating this lockdown season

 The Government has instructed everyone who can effectively work from home to do so once more.
 It looks like many are in it for the long haul too, with 44% of Britons not expecting to return to the workplace before 2021.

 So, what have you vowed not to do this time around?
 Here, a human resources manager, a video editor, and a civil servant, all share their rookie WFH mistakes that they won’t be repeating.

 1. I won’t be … working on the sofa

 Remember those viral posts of people working in bed or using an ironing board as a makeshift desk?
 Hilarious, yes, but not exactly a long-term solution.

 If you want to stay productive and efficient, create a workspace.
-“I realised early on that I cannot work from the kitchen table,” said the video editor.
-“To do my job, I really have to concentrate.
+“I realized early on that I cannot work from the kitchen table,” said the video editor.
+“To do my job, I have to concentrate.
 I can’t do that in the kitchen.
 All I can see is the mess and, by the time I’ve tidied up whatever is bugging me, it takes me 30 minutes to get back into the right headspace to do my work.”

 According to the Flexible Living Report, 28% of us have repurposed a room into a home office.
 Even if you’re in a tiny flat or a house share, it’s a good idea to find a dedicated space to do your work.
 You will improve your concentration and focus—and save your back from the strain caused by slumping on the sofa for hours on end.

 2. I will be … taking proper breaks

 A decent break should leave you feeling refreshed, positive, and ready to get back to work.
 Walking three steps to grab coffee and cake while scrolling through social media on your phone is not going to achieve this.

 “I need to take a decent break and get outside, whatever the weather,” said the civil servant.
 “I’ve figured out that air in my lungs and daylight are the most important things for my mental health through all of this.
 If I don’t do it, the day seems much greyer.”